Qiskit/qiskit/docs/cdoc/qk-qpy.rst

 Loaded circuits are newly allocated and must be released with :c:func:`qk_qpy_free_circuits`.

+The standard dump functions accept native :c:struct:`QkCircuit` objects and do not interact with Python.
+Circuits borrowed from Python must instead be passed to the corresponding ``*_from_python`` function:

+* :c:func:`qk_qpy_dump_file_from_python`
+* :c:func:`qk_qpy_dump_file_with_version_from_python`
+* :c:func:`qk_qpy_dump_buffer_from_python`
+* :c:func:`qk_qpy_dump_buffer_with_version_from_python`

+The thread calling one of these Python-specific functions must already be attached to a Python interpreter and hold the GIL.
+The functions register the call with PyO3 while cloning Python-owned circuit data, but callers remain responsible for all GIL coordination.
+In particular, do not call one from a child thread while another thread retains the GIL; arrange for the calling thread to hold the GIL before entering the function.

 The following example writes two circuits to a file and loads them again:

 .. code-block:: c